 If you find your bearded dragon closes its eyes consistently while basking, move the light farther away from the resting spot.

 There is the possibility the eye closing doesn’t have anything to do with being afraid of you.

 It may result from an eye infection, and it’s closing its eyes to protect the infected tissues.

 You’ll have a better idea if this is the reason by paying close attention to when the bearded dragon closes its eyes.

-If it doesn’t close its eyes the instant you start petting or holding it; it may be because of an eye infection.
+If it doesn’t close its eyes the instant you start petting or holding it; it may be because of an eye infection or another illness.